Bank Bonus Pay as a Risk Sharing Contract

 Date Written: June 26, 2018

 We argue that risk sharing motivates the bank-wide structure of bonus pay.
-In the presence of financial frictions that make external financing costly, the optimal contract between shareholders and employees involves some degree of risk sharing whereby bonus pay partially absorbs earnings shocks.
+In the presence of financial frictions that make external financing costly, the optimal contract between shareholders and employees involves some degree of risk sharing whereby bonus pay partially absorbs negative earnings shocks.
 Using payroll data for 1.26 million employee-years in all functional divisions of Austrian, German, and Swiss banks, we uncover several empirical patterns in bonus pay that are difficult to rationalize exclusively with incentive theories of bonus pay---but support an important risk sharing motive.

 Keywords: Bank compensation, risk sharing, bank risk, operating leverage